usage: $ python rotate-font-fontforge.py "League Gothic.ufo" League-Gothic-tranformed.ufo

 Yet if you haven’t worked within the confines of the type design world, chances are you have not yet experienced exactly how straightforward it is to work with typefaces programmatically, nowadays.

 Both libraries are written in the Python language.
 There is a historical reason for this.
 The typographers Just van Rossum and Erik van Blokland are pioneers in scripting for type design.
-They chose to go with Python, and since it has grown that Python is the go to scripting language in the type design world.
+Their choice to go with Python has contributed to making it the go to scripting language in the type design world.

-I can imagine that reasons for choosing Python include that it is straightforward and high level—and in being white space sensitive it is arguably one of the few languages which is opiniated typographically!
-Then again, it probably also helped that Just van Rossum is the brother of Guido van Rossum, who wrote the Python language.
+I can imagine that reasons for choosing Python include that it is straightforward and high leveland in being white space sensitive it is arguably one of the few languages which is opiniated typographically!
+I imagine it also played a role that Just van Rossum is the brother of Guido van Rossum, who wrote the Python language.

 If you already know Python, you are in luck.
 If you know programming, but do not know Python, it is pretty easy to pick up.
-And if you do not know programming, Python is a great language to get started as it is quite straightforward and consistent.
+And if you do not write programs yet, Python is a great language to get started as it is quite straightforward and consistent.

 RoboFab is made by the aforementioned Dutch duo, joined by Tal Leming.
 It started its life as a scripting language for Fontlab, one of the more popular commercial font editors (and for quite some time the only one).
 But since the inception of the UFO file format, you can use the RoboFab library in your stand alone python scripts.